X

 • Policy

-The printed document issued to the policyholder by the company stating the terms of the insurance contract.
+The printed document that is issued to you by your insurance company stating the terms of your home insurance contract.

 • Preferred Risk